mak1939/CMT307-Coursework/README.md

 7.open IMDB.ipynb in the jupyter notebook

 The python code for section 2 runs using Python 3 so will require that or anything more up to dat to fully experience the code.
+Once downloaded it can be viewed in a jupyter notebook.